lsof-org/lsof/docs/faq.md

 exclusion and inclusion used?" question.

-Your UNIX dialect may not support "-s p:s" and its associated performance improvments to Internet-only file processing.
+Your UNIX dialect may not support "-s p:s" and its associated performance improvements to Internet-only file processing.
 You can find more information on those topics in the answer to the "Why doesn't my dialect support state name exclusion and inclusion?" question.